 MAKE THE CHIFFON CAKE

 Place your oven rack to the lowest position in the oven.
 Preheat oven to 325 F. Combine the boiling water and cocoa powder until the cocoa powder is dissolved and the mixture is smooth.
 Set this aside to cool.
-Combine cake flour, salt, sugar and baking powder in another bowl.
+Combine cake flour, salt, sugar and baking soda in another bowl.

 In a large bowl, whisk the egg yolks with oil and vanilla extract.
 To this yolk mixture, add the dry ingredients and the cocoa mixture; Mix everything until smooth and well blended.
 In the bowl of a stand mixer ( or use a handheld mixer), Beat the egg whites and cream of tartar to stiff, shiny peaks.